sass/dart-sass/README.md

 ### Standalone

-You can download the standalone Dart Sass archive for your operating system—containing the Dart VM and the a snapshot of the Sass library—from [the release page][releases].
+You can download the standalone Dart Sass archive for your operating system—containing the Dart VM and the snapshot of the Sass library—from [the release page][releases].
 Extract it, add the directory to your path, and the `dart-sass` executable is ready to run!